 Understanding heat transfer oil

-heat transfer oil is a gas or liquid specifically manufactured to transfer thermal energy from one application to another, using its high heat capacity to efficiently store and transfer energy.
+A heat transfer oil is a gas or liquid specifically manufactured to transfer thermal energy from one application to another, using its high heat capacity to efficiently store and transfer energy in industrial processes.

-It can also refer to coolants — fluids that flow through a device to prevent overheating.
-For example, glycol-based thermal fluids, like our low temperature thermal fluids, are engineered to perform in extreme cold conditions.
-With a service temperature range from -90°C — 300°C (-130°F — 572°F), they’re ideal for cooling systems in demanding industrial environments.
+It can also refer to coolants used in heating and cooling applications — fluids that flow through a device to prevent overheating or freezing.
+For example, glycol-based heat transfer fluids, like our low temperature thermal fluids, are engineered to perform in extreme cold conditions.
+With a service temperature range from -90°C — 300°C (-130°F — 572°F), they’re ideal for cooling systems in demanding industrial processes.

-Oil can also be referred to as thermal oilthermal fluidheat transfer fluid, thermic fluid, therm fluid or thermic oil.
+Oil can also be referred to as thermal oil, thermal fluid, heat transfer fluid, thermic fluid, thermal fluid or thermic oil.

-The chemical composition of a thermal fluid can be organic or synthetic.
+The chemical composition of a heat transfer fluid can be organic or synthetic.
 Synthetic heat transfer fluids, such as a silicone or terphenyl, have a lower propensity to form carbon than mineral based oils, offering better heat transfer efficiency and thermal stability.
-They are also more resistant to fouling, which means they tend to form less coke on the internal pipework and heater.
+They are more resistant to fouling, as they tend to form less coke on the internal pipework and heater, helping maintain energy efficient operations at higher temperatures.

 Heat transfer oil, or thermal oil, is widely used in indirect heat transfer processes.
 Synthetic oils are designed for high thermal stability and prolonged operation at elevated temperatures, making them ideal for various processes and heat exchangers.